The Cursed Book of Naetheai

 August 4, 2024

-If you have ever asked yourself the question, “How many words are in a novel?” you are not alone.
-Many new writers are confused as to how “long enough” their story should be and often seek answers from mentors or agencies.
-Generally, a novel must be at least 40,000 words in order to be considered a novel.
-However, most novels are between 70,000 and 100,000 words and the average is about 80,000 to 90,000.
-This depends on your genre, your target audience and how you are writing.
+If you have ever asked yourself, “How many words are in a novel?” then you are not alone.
+Many new writers are confused about how “long enough” their novel/story should be, and they often seek answers from their mentors or agencies, which is normal.

 Word count affects the number of pages, see How Many Pages Is a Novel?